ACQUIRED ADULT FLATFOOT DEFORMITY

 Physical Examination

-Looking at the patient when they stand will usually demonstrate marked flattening of the medial longitudinal arch.
-The front part of the foot (forefoot) is often splayed out to the side.
-This leads to the presence of a “too many toes” sign (Figure 2).
+Looking at the patient when they stand will usually demonstrate a flatfoot deformity or a pronated foot (marked flattening of the medial longitudinal arch).
+The front part of the foot (forefoot) is often splayed out to the side, leading to the presence of a “too many toes” sign (Figure 2).
+This sign is present when the toes can be seen from directly behind the patient.

 Imaging Studies